DataDog/integrations-core/solr/README.md

 ## Setup
 ### Installation

-The Solr check is packaged with the Agent, so simply [install the Agent][1] on your Solr nodes.
+The Solr check is included in the [Datadog Agent][1] package, so you don't need to install anything else on your Solr nodes.

 This check is JMX-based, so you'll need to enable JMX Remote on your Tomcat servers.
 Read the [JMX Check documentation][2] for more information on that.